Lebensborn: False assumptions

 Himmler's effort to secure a "racially pure" Greater Germany, sloppy journalism on the subject, as well as Nazi ideology retained by some, led to persistent false assumptions about the programme.
 The main misconception was that the programme involved coercive breeding.
-The first stories reporting that Lebensborn was a coercive breeding programme can be found in the German magazine Revue, which ran a series on the subject in the 1950s.
+The first stories reporting that Lebensborn was a coercive breeding programme can be found in the German-language magazine Revue, which ran a series on the subject in the 1950s.

 The programme did intend to promote the growth of Aryan populations, through encouraging relationships between German soldiers and Nordic women in occupied countries.
 Access to Lebensborn was restricted in accordance with the Nordicist eugenic and racial policies of Nazism, which could be referred to as supervised selective breeding.
 Recently discovered records and ongoing testimony of Lebensborn children – and some of their parents – shows that some SS men did sire children in Himmler's Lebensborn program.
 This was widely rumored within Germany during the period of the programme.

 Self-help groups and aftermath

-Help, recognition, and justice for Lebensborn survivors have been varied.

 In Norway, children born to Norwegian mothers by German fathers were allegedly often bullied, raped, abused, and persecuted by the government after the war, and placed in mental institutions.
 The Norwegian government attempted to deport Lebensborn children to Germany, Brazil, and Australia but did not succeed.
-A group of Lebensborn children sought compensation from the Norwegian government, who they saw as being complicit in their mistreatment.
+A group of Lebensborn children sought compensation from the Norwegian government, which they saw as being complicit in their mistreatment.
 In 2008, their case before the European Court of Human Rights was dismissed as the events had happened too long ago, but they were each offered an £8,000 payment from the Norwegian government.

 In November 2006, in the German town of Wernigerode, an open meeting took place among several Lebensborn children, with the intention of dispelling myths and encouraging those affected to investigate their origins.

 General documents on Lebensborn activities are administered by International Tracing Service and by German Federal Archives.
 The association Verein kriegskind.de is among those that published search efforts (Suchbitten) to identify Lebensborn children.

+Several of the surviving Lebensborn children appeared in Wars Don't End, a 2018 documentary film directed by Dheeraj Akolkar and narrated by Liv Ullmann.